CarloMehegan/penney-game/Documentation.md

 Parameters:
 - `num_iter` (`int`): the number of decks to create
 - `output_filename` (`str`): the file to save the decks in
+- `seed`: the seed to use for random generation
 - `path` (`str`, optional): the path to save the file in.
 Defaults to `'data'`

 Functionality: